girlscript/winter-of-contributing/JavaScript/Topics/Flavours/Typescript.md

 **Example**
       `let myName: string = "Alice";`

- - `any`  is useful when you don’t want to write out a long type just to convince TypeScript that a particular line of code is okay.
+ - `any`  is useful when you don’t want to write out a long type just to convince Typescript that a particular line of code is okay.
   **Example**
       ```
        let obj: any = { x: 0 };